 In Partnership with

 2020 has been quite the year and travel enthusiasts have not been able to hit the road like they're used to.
-Although the situation is ever-evolving, many destinations have begun opening back up safely and there are plenty of hotels that are happy to welcome travelers back.
-Yes, it’s true that vacations aren’t exactly what they used to be, but a return to normal travel is just on the horizon and you can still travel safely to many places.
-With that in mind, we’ve partnered with Orbitz to give you 10 great cities you can visit in the USA.
+Although the situation is ever-evolving, many destinations were able to open back up safely after stay-at-home orders.
+Yes, it’s true that vacations aren’t exactly what they used to be and 2021 may still have some safety rules to follow, but a return to normal travel is just on the horizon and it's never too early to start planning ahead for that next trip.
+With that in mind, we’ve partnered with Orbitz to give you 10 great cities worth visiting in the USA.

 Choosing a top-rated LGBT+ friendly hotel in one of these cities is a great option to offer your support.
-And the hospitality industry is taking sanitary and safety guidelines seriously, so you’ll feel comfortable no matter where you stay.
-So pack your face mask and hand sanitizer and head to one of these cities that is safely welcoming guests to enjoy the destination, albeit in a different travel experience than we might be accustomed to.
+Plus, the hospitality industry has taken sanitary and safety guidelines seriously, so you’ll feel comfortable no matter where you stay.
+And with vaccine distribution starting in the US, that next trip might be sooner than you think.
+So start planning ahead and book a trip now to one of these cities to enjoy the destination later in 2021 when the time is right.

 Note: be sure to check government advisories and recommendations before traveling.
 One easy way is to check the website of the official tourism office of the city you’re planning to visit.